Skip to content

 There are two types of sun protection creams, mineral and chemical.
 Chemical sun cream contains compounds that absorb UV rays, whilst mineral sun protection forms a layer on your skin that deflects UV rays.
 Chemical sun cream generally comes with more environmental concerns, as the chemicals can pollute water systems when they wash off your body.
 Ethical consumers should note that most chemical sun cream is not a form of reef-safe sunscreen.

-According to Dr Craig Downs, head of Haereticus Environmental Laboratory, between 6,000-14,000 tonnes of sunscreen is released into coral reef areas every year.
+According to Dr Craig Downs, head of Haereticus Environmental Laboratory, between 6,000 and 14,000 tonnes of sunscreen is released into coral reef areas every year.
 This puts already endangered areas, such as the Great Barrier Reef, at even more risk of degradation.
-We therefore recommend using a reef-safe sunscreen or a mineral sun cream to avoid contributing to the destruction of coral reefs.
+We therefore recommend using a reef-safe sunscreen or a natural sunscreen UK mineral sun cream to avoid contributing to the destruction of coral reefs.
+The Marine Conservation Society also provides guidance on reef-safe choices and the importance of protecting marine ecosystems from chemical pollutants.

-Our Ethical Sun Protection Ratings Table shows you the most ethical sun cream companies to choose from.
-These brands offer a range of different eco sun scream options, including reef-safe sunscreen, mineral sunscreen, and palm oil-free sun cream.
+Our Ethical Sun Protection comparison table shows you the most ethical sun cream companies to choose from.
+These brands offer a range of different eco sun cream options, including reef-safe sunscreen, mineral sunscreen, and palm oil-free sun cream.

 How to find ethical sun protection products: reef-safe sunscreen and mineral sun cream

 There are many things you can do to be more ethical when buying eco sun cream.
-Luckily, we have all the options available for you in our Ethical Sun Protection Ratings Table, as well as some handy tips to get you started.
+Luckily, we have all the options available for you in our Ethical Sun Protection comparison table, as well as some handy tips to get you started.
+The NHS provides clear guidance on sun safety, including recommended SPF levels and how to protect skin effectively — a useful starting point for consumers choosing between sun protection products.

 Firstly, mineral sun protection is a good option for protecting coral reefs, as they do not contain the harmful substances present in many chemical sunscreens.
-However, these types of sun protection tend to leave a white cast skin, so are generally not suitable for people with dark skin.
+However, these types of sun protection tend to leave a white cast on skin, so are generally not suitable for people with dark skin.
+Tinted mineral sunscreen formulations are increasingly available and address this issue — several ethical brands in our comparison table now offer tinted options that work across a range of skin tones.

 The other option is reef-safe sunscreen, which is a type of chemical sunscreen that avoids using ingredients that harm coral reefs.
-Reef-safe sunscreen is a much better option for dark skinned people, as it will not leave a white cast on your skin.
+Reef-safe sunscreen is a much better option for darker-skinned people, as it will not leave a white cast on your skin.

-Green People and Tropic, which have both received our Ethical Accreditation, are just some examples of ethical brands offering reef-safe sunscreen.
+Green People, Tropic and Odylique, which have all received our prestigious Ethical Accreditation, are just some examples of ethical sunscreen UK brands offering reef-safe and vegan sunscreen UK options.
+Find out more about the benefits of Ethical Accreditation.
 To find more reef-safe sunscreen options, check the product details to make sure oxybenzone (sometimes called Benzophenone or BP-3) and octinoxate are not on the ingredients list.

 Our research: The most and least ethical and eco sun cream brands